nicolasjhampton/python_tutorial_game_project/blog/step2.md

 ```

 Ha, now we've split up our units into small, testable
 chunks.
-Notice how we attached the methods to the cls object,
+Starfleet is pleased.
+Notice how we attached the
-then passed the cls object when we needed to access variables
+methods to the cls object, then passed the cls object when we
-or methods that belong to that object (cls is a reference to
+needed to access variables or methods that belong to that
-the class of itself, very much like ```self``` and ```this```,
+object (cls is a reference to the class of itself, very much
-although I'm only using instinct to engineer this solution,
+like ```self``` and ```this```, although I'm only using instinct
-I don't know if it's convention.
+to engineer this solution, I don't know if it's convention.
 But I like it.)

 What's more, now that we've completely changed the
 implementation of the ```create_user``` method, I can run my